 If you think you have a leak, check hose connections, faucets and the toilets for water leaks.

-If you have everything turned off and are sure the toilets and connections aren't leaking and yet the dials are still turning, you may have a hidden leak in an underground pipe.
+If you have everything turned off and are sure the toilets and connections aren't leaking and yet the water meter flow rate is anything other than zero, you may have a hidden leak in an underground pipe.
 If you believe this is the case, you may need to call a plumber for assistance.

 Water meters can usually be found by following a direct line from your main outdoor valve towards the street, or towards a utility easement at the back of your property.